scientific-python/blog.scientific-python.org/content/posts/scientific-python/dev-summit-2/index.md

 But, besides the inherent satisfaction of working together with this great group, the best feature of the summit was that we were able to hang out, bonding over our communal joys and struggles—both technical and personal.

 We are grateful to the ecosystem developers who gave up their time to attend the summit (many had to put in leave _just to do more work_!).
-The summits are valuable, and translate to a lot of work work getting done and decisions being made.
+The summits are valuable, and translate to a lot of work getting done and decisions being made.
 We hope that there will be more on the horizon!